Arthur Ashe Stadium: History

 The facility features a Hawk-Eye electronic system which allows tennis players to challenge the umpire's decision on calls made throughout championships.
 In 2005, the color scheme for the courts was changed from green to electric blue inner courts and a light green outer court.
 All US Open Series events now use this color scheme, providing television viewers a more easily trackable ball — with the yellow tennis balls contrasting more visibly against the blue courts.

+Non-tennis events

+On July 19, 2008, the stadium hosted its first non-tennis event, a WNBA outdoor game known as the Liberty Outdoor Classic; it was the first-ever outdoor regular season game in professional basketball.
+The Indiana Fever beat the host New York Liberty 71–55.
+Portions of proceeds from the event went to the Breast Cancer Research Foundation.

 On July 26–28, 2019, the stadium hosted the Fortnite World Cup, a three-day long esports tournament with a prize pool of US$30 million, $3 million of which awarded to the winner of the Finals.

-During the COVID pandemic, the stadium was converted for use as a hospital.
+During the COVID-19 pandemic in New York City, the stadium was converted for use as a hospital.

-On September 22, 2021, the stadium hosted All Elite Wrestling.
-Dynamite was filmed live, alongside tapings for Rampage as well as Elevation.
-The Dynamite and Rampage episodes were titled "Grand Slam" with Rampage expanded to two hours for the special.
-The event marked AEW's debut show in New York City and the first professional wrestling show ever held at the tennis complex.
+On September 22, 2021, professional wrestling promotion All Elite Wrestling (AEW) broadcast special episodes of its weekly programs Dynamite and Rampage from Arthur Ashe Stadium, billed as "AEW Grand Slam" The event marked AEW's debut show in New York City and the first professional wrestling show ever held at the tennis complex.
+"Grand Slam" was held at the stadium again in 2022, 2023, and 2024.

-On November 3, 2022, the Westminster Kennel Club Dog Show announced the primary event will move to Arthur Ashe Stadium in 2023.
+After having been displaced from its traditional February scheduling and Madison Square Garden due to COVID-19, the Westminster Kennel Club Dog Show re-located to the complex for 2023 and 2024, with Arthur Ashe Stadium serving as the main venue.
+It returned to MSG in 2025.